ApexAI/apex_rostest/apex_launchtest_ros/examples/README.md

 #### test_fuzzy_data
 This test gives an example of what a test that fuzzes data might look like.
-A ROS subscriber and publisher pair encapsulated in a `DataRepublisher` object changes the string "Hello World" to "Aloha World" as it travles between the talker and the listener
+A ROS subscriber and publisher pair encapsulated in a `DataRepublisher` object changes the string "Hello World" to "Aloha World" as it travels between the talker and the listener.

 #### test_listener_receives
 This test publishes unique messages on the /chatter topic and asserts that the same messages